nikey22/imac-win10-legacy-install/README.md

 1. run the Registry Editor, **regedit**
 1. navigate to: ```HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Video\{8C913496-FBFD-11EC-B8A6-70CD60F31B62}\0002```
+1. The UUID identifier may be different for your video card.
+Just check each entry for the "HardwareInformation.AdapterString" that matches your hardware.
 1. Here you will find several entries for your video card (K4100M for example).
 1. Add a **REG_DWORD** labelled ```EnableBrightnessControl``` and set it to ```1```
 1. Add a **REG_DWORD** labelled ```RMBrightnessControlFlags``` and set it to ```400``` in Hex, or ```1024``` in Decimal.